Mohit21GoJs/rsa-task/infrastructure/README.md

 # Infrastructure

-This directory contains the Terraform configuration for deploying the Persona Job Assistant application to Render.io.
+This directory contains the Terraform configuration for deploying the Job Application Assistant to Render.io using **Terraform Cloud** for state management.

 ## Quick Start